-At The Transmission Shop, our modern diagnostic equipment and certified technicians take pride in our ability to diagnose and repair these transmissions, in some cases saving you as much as 70% of a major overhaul.
+At The Transmission Shop, our modern diagnostic equipment and certified technicians take pride in our ability to diagnose and repair these transmissions, in some cases saving you as much as 70% off a major overhaul.

-The linear Solenoids determine the engagement by adjusting hydraulic pressure.
+The linear solenoids determine the engagement by adjusting hydraulic pressure.

-This transmission allows for two shifting patterns, your Normal driving and Winter Mode.
+This transmission allows for two shifting patterns, your normal driving and winter mode.

 The TCM controls this transmission using 300 Hz, commanding current from 0.0 to1.1 amps.
 The TCM uses this current to measure the amount of pressure.
 Under an electronic failure, the solenoid is designed to go into maximum line pressure.

 The SLS is a shift pressure solenoid.
 Like the SLT, it is a 3 port type and runs at the same frequency and currents.
-This Solenoid is to "Buffer"â€œclosedâ€ not 3 the shift and is adjusted depending on load or even driving conditions.
+This solenoid is to “buffer” not 3 the shift and is adjusted depending on load or driving conditions.

 Any of the above solenoids that fail can cause multiple symptoms on your transmission.

-The Output Shaft Speed Sensor is actually a Hall Effect sensor.
+The output shaft speed sensor is actually a hall effectsensor.
 This sensor calculates vehicle road speed.
 It is mounted in the case by the park gear and front differential transfer gear assembly.
 The sensor needs 0.6 volts to activate it.
 As your vehicle moves, the toothed gear passes by the sensor and emits a frequency or square wave.
 The TCM then uses this signal to determine vehicle road speed.

-The Input Shaft sensor, like our output sensor is basically the same, however this sensor “reads” from the teeth on the forward/direct clutch housing.
-The “output” from this sensor determines the shift patterns, line pressure and gear ratios.
+The input shaft sensor, like our output sensor, is basically the same; however, this sensor “reads” from the teeth on the forward/direct clutch housing.
+The “output” from this sensor determines the shift patterns, line pressure, and gear ratios.
 It also determines torque converter clutch slippage.
 Both the output and input sensors should have a reading of > than 10M Ohms at 68 F (20 C).

-The Forward Clutch Valve responds to your throttle signal, and depending on the gear selected, this valve regulates drive fluid at the forward clutch oil circuit that applies the pressure to the forward clutch.
+The forward clutch valve responds to your throttle signal, and depending on the gear selected, this valve regulates drive fluid at the forward clutch oil circuit that applies the pressure to the forward clutch.

 Having this valve “stuck” will give you a harsh or very firm engagement from neutral to drive.

-The Neutral Relay Valve controls the route of fluid into the forward clutch circuit.
+The neutral relay valve controls the route of fluid into the forward clutch circuit.
 Having a “stuck” neutral relay valve will cause a no drive or slip condition.

-The Torque Converter Clutch Valve and spring prevents the cooler fluid from reversing direction.
+The torque converter clutch valve and spring prevents the cooler fluid from reversing direction.

-The Cooler by-pass Valve prevents the cooler and Lube pressure from exceeding 3- PSI.
+The cooler by-pass valve prevents the cooler and lube pressure from exceeding 3- PSI.

-Having a stuck Cooler Valve or broken spring will cause cooler or lube pressure to be too high.
+Having a stuck cooler valve or broken spring will cause cooler or lube pressure to be too high.

-As you can see, the Valve Body Components are a major issue that affects these types of transmissions and by replacing these solenoids and/or rebuilding the valve body, we can reduce the expenditures that most consumers pay to have their transmissions overhauled.
+The valve body components are a major issue that affects these types of transmissions and by replacing these solenoids and/or rebuilding the valve body, we can reduce the expenditures that most consumers pay to have their transmissions overhauled.
 Your entire transmission may not need to be rebuilt or even replaced, even if that’s what another mechanic told you.
-Before you pay another shop for this extensive work, let us check out your transmission at The Transmission Shop in Lewisville, Garland, McKinney, or Plano.
+Before you pay another shop for this extensive work, let us check out your transmission at one of four The Transmission Shop locations in Lewisville, Garland, McKinney, or Plano.

 Don’t trust just anyone with your transmission—trust only the transmission experts.
 Even if someone else told you that you needed an entirely new transmission, itmay only needan adjusted or replaced sensor.
 We have had vehicles with severe symptoms, yet a minor repair was all it took to get the vehicle back in proper operating condition.
 Of course, not all transmissions can be repaired with a minor procedure, as some vehicles actually will require more repairs than others, including possible transmission rebuilds or replacements.
 But by having your vehicle inspected and diagnosed by the experts at The Transmission Shop, you will get an honest answer as to whether or not you REALLY need to have your transmission rebuilt or replaced.